abhishekdabas31/Northeastern/Linear Regression.md

 ## Since the linear regression model minimizes the squared error the solution is referred to as the least squares solution.
 This is the name for the combination of A and B that return the minimum squared error over the data set.

+# Multiple Linear Regression
+Almost all the real-world problems that you are going to encounter will have more than two variables.
+Linear regression involving multiple variables is called “multiple linear regression” or multivariate linear regression.
+The steps to perform multiple linear regression are almost similar to that of simple linear regression.
+The difference lies in the evaluation.
+You can use it to find out which factor has the highest impact on the predicted output and how different variables relate to each other.

 ## Regression analysis is the science and art of fitting a straight line of pattern into data.
 In a linear regression model, the variable of interest (the so-called “dependent” variable) is predicted from k other variables (the so-called “independent” variables) using a linear equation.
 If Y denotes the